pip-services/pip-services-docs/content/en/conceptual/reflection/_index.md

   </tr>
   <tr>
     <td>PropertyReflector</td>
-    <td>Component used to examine an object’s properties and to dynamically get and set their values.</td>
+    <td>Component used to examine an object's properties and to dynamically get and set their values.</td>
   </tr>
   <tr>
     <td>RecursiveObjectReader</td>
-    <td>Component used to examine the properties of an object and to dynamically read them recursively using “dot” notation.</td>
+    <td>Component used to examine the properties of an object and to dynamically read them recursively using "dot" notation.</td>
   </tr>
   <tr>
     <td>RecursiveObjectWriter</td>
-    <td>Component used to dynamically set the properties of an object in a recursive way using “dot” notation.</td>
+    <td>Component used to dynamically set the properties of an object in a recursive way using "dot" notation.</td>
   </tr>
  </table>